Nebraska Right To Life Position On Euthanasia

-Since the text of the 1973 Roe vs. Wade abortion decision by the United States Supreme Court states that states need not protect lives which are not “meaningful,” the pro-life movement has believed and is now witnessing through current promotion of euthanasia that devaluation of the lives of the unborn inevitably leads to the devaluing the lives of others such as the elderly, physically and mentally impaired, and the terminally ill.
+Since the text of the 1973 Roe vs. Wade abortion decision by the United States Supreme Court states that states need not protect lives that are not “meaningful,” the pro-life movement has believed and is now witnessing through the current promotion of euthanasia that devaluation of the lives of the unborn inevitably leads to the devaluing the lives of others such as the elderly, physically and mentally impaired, and the terminally ill.
 The term euthanasia (which means “good death”) is being stretched to encompass three quite different concepts.

-MERCY KILLING: As opposed to permitting the dying to die naturally, mercy killing entails the intentional use of means intended to cause death or speed its coming.
+As opposed to permitting the dying to die naturally, mercy killing entails the intentional use of means intended to cause death or speed its coming.
 It can include giving a terminally ill patient a drug with the express intention of causing death, or it can include withdrawing “ordinary” (reasonable and prudent) medical care, i.e., allowing Mongoloid children to die of pneumonia.
 They say the suffering of the incurably or painfully ill (and/or defective) persons should not be prolonged or that others should not have to watch someone suffer.

 Managerial euthanasia is the “sleeper” of the euthanasia debate.
 Although some “social engineers” openly advocate killing for utilitarian reasons, most euthanasia advocates, at least for the moment, would stop with “mercy killing.”
 This makes it unclear exactly how the managerial elite would eliminate the “useless.”
-Overt killing would certainly have its place in their program, but is more likely that more subtle methods would be used; withdraw or withholding of ordinary preventative and/or restrictive medical care for certain categories of people “prioritizing” the use of health care resources to favor those considered more useful; and curtailing health research and development efforts in low priority areas, such as geriatric medicine.
+Overt killing would certainly have its place in their program, but is more likely that more subtle methods would be used; withdrawal or withholding of ordinary preventative and/or restrictive medical care for certain categories of people “prioritizing” the use of health care resources to favor those considered more useful; and curtailing health research and development efforts in low priority areas, such as geriatric medicine.

 The terms “death with dignity,” “mercy killing,” and “managerial euthanasia” are more helpful than the more commonly used categories (such as negative and positive euthanasia, voluntary and involuntary euthanasia, etc.) because they focus on those who promote one or more variations of euthanasia.
 But we must understand all the terms now in vogue and not allow the true nature of the controversy to be distorted or obscured by these terms.